oliviano/Copy-By-List/README.md

 --------
 Compile into app, or run from script editor.

-1	From the dialog prompt select the source folder (file to be copied from) 2	From the dialog prompt select the destination folder (file to be copied from) 3	From the dialog prompt select the textlist containing the filename to copy.
+1. From the dialog prompt select the source folder (file to be copied from)
+2. From the dialog prompt select the destination folder (file to be copied from)
+3. wFrom the dialog prompt select the textlist containing the filename to copy.

 Text Files List Specification:
 --------

-1	Plain Text with Unicode encoding,
+1. Plain Text with Unicode encoding,
-2	One file name per line such as "filename.extension"
+2. One file name per line such as "filename.extension"

 See example in example folder.